graceebc9/NebulaDataset/README.md

 ## Notes
 - We batch up the process of converting the building stock dataset into postcode attributes (themes: building stock, typoloy and age).
 This enables better logging and multi threading.
 Current set up is to process each region seperartely and split into batches of 10k postcodes.
 - We provide two generation routes: local and HPC genreation.
 For one region: running locally takes an estimated 48 hours.
 Multi threading can speed this up.
 - When running on HPC, we submit each type / region / batch as a seperate job.
-Using a 8GB (3 CPUS) job, each 10k batch takes approx. 1.5 hours for fuel and 1 for age/tpye.
-Total run time: (152 * 1.5) + (2 * 152 * 1)  = 532 hours.
+Using a 8GB (3 CPUS) job, each 10k batch takes approx. 1.5 hours for fuel and 20 minutes for age/tpye.
+Total run time: (152 * 1.5) + (2 * 152 * .3)  = 319 hours.
 - Check overlapping_pcs.txt for postcode boundary issues
 - See global_avs/ for reference statistics
 - Intermediate files can be safely deleted after final dataset generation